nansaknanshin-collab/pcl-degradation-model/README.md

 # PCL Enzymatic Degradation — Reaction-Diffusion Model

 Computational analysis code for the manuscript:
-**"Reaction-diffusion modelling of enzymatic degradation of semicrystalline PCL films"**
+**"A Reaction-Diffusion Model for Capturing Mass loss and Microstructure Evolution in Enzymatic degradation of Poly(ε-caprolactone) Films"**

 ---